Wherever Grizzlies Roam, They Thrive

 and auditing.
 With Pahlisch Homes, she learned internal accounts payable.
 The value

-of internships led her to become a student employee in the business college’s student success office, where she connected with other students, put them in touch with alumni and encouraged
+of internships led her to become a student employee in the business college’s student

-them along the way.
+and encouraged them along the way.

 Diving even deeper with the College of Business, she joined the Beta Alpha Psi honor